Parlor Songs in search of popular American Song

 Sheet Music CoverThen of course, there are the people, you, me and all of the professional amateur musicians of the world.
 Just plain folks like these men from the turn of the century who love music and play it for the entertainment of others.
 Our tastes, our abilities are what have ultimately shaped the music of the past and present.
 In the end, we owe a great deal to the visionary publishers and marketers of Tin Pan Alley.
 Without the Harms' Whitmark's and Watterson's of the age, our world would be much different.
 Regardless of their profit motives (I firmly believe that profit motives are not evil and are the primary reasons for progress and opportunity in our country.
 Most of us can thank a rich man or woman for our job and what we have), the publishers of Tin Pan Alley not only established an industry that continues in grand tradition but they also are responsible for the beautiful music and covers we enjoy today.
 They deserve our thanks and respect for the fine works they had a hand in creating.

-Photos displayed in this essay are from the Smithsonian collection of American historic photos.
-A major source for much of the text discussion is from The new Grove Dictionary of Music and Musicians.
+Some photos displayed in this essay are from the Smithsonian collection of American historic photos.
+A source for some of the text discussion is from The New Grove Dictionary of Music and Musicians, the New York Times and One Hundred Fifty Years of Music Publishing in the United States.
 See our references page for details.

 Return to Top of Page